What is Satiety?

 What Is an Example of Satiety?

-Imagine how you feel immediately after eating a healthy meal; you feel content and energised to get on with your day.
+Imagine how you feel immediately after eating a healthy meal: content and energised to get on with your day.

 You are not thinking about food.
 You can walk away from your refrigerator, pantry, and freezer without a second thought.
 You will continue to feel this way in the hours after.